ashmeetk/ToDoApp/README.md

 6. TodoJpaResource class: Controller with all apis

 # Frontend using AngularJS:
+After going into todo folder, run npm i to install node_modules and package-lock.json.
 To start angular application, type ng serve and search http://localhost:4200/ in chrome.
 Password('dummy') is pre-filled in by default.
 Press enter to login into app.

 # Components used: